rm3l/datanucleus-gradle-plugin/README.md

 in order to essentially add the following capabilities:

 * lazy state initialization
-* object dirty state tracking, i.e. the ability to track object updates (including collections mutations), and translate such updates into JPQL DML queries, which are translated into database-specific SQL queries
+* object dirty state tracking, i.e. the ability to track object updates (including collections/maps mutations), and translate such updates into JPQL DML queries, which are translated into database-specific SQL queries
 * automatic bi-directional mapping, i.e., ensuring that both sides of a relationship are set properly
 * optionally, performance optimizations

-Some providers such as DataNucleus have chosen to require all domain classes to be enhanced before any use.
+Some providers have chosen to require all domain classes to be enhanced before any use.
 This means that enhancement has to be done beforehand at build time, or at any time between compile time and packaging time.
 It is still possible to do it at run-time, but this requires using an appropriate ClassLoader to make sure the enhanced classes are effectively being used.